- In some cases, employees can contribute up to the IRS limit and still receive employer contributions.

-- The health care FSA carryover is effective for the amount carrying over from a plan year beginning in 2023 to the following plan year.
-So, a plan ending December 31, 2022, would only be able to allow $570 to be carried over to the 2023 plan year.
-Any amount that rolls over into the 2023 plan year does not affect the maximum limit that employees can contribute.
+- For FSA carryovers, a plan ending December 31, 2023 would allow $610 to be carried over to the 2024 plan year.
+Generally, an amount that rolls over into the 2024 plan year does not affect the maximum limit that employees can contribute.

-- There is no change to the dependent care FSA limit for 2023, which is $5,000 per year, if married and filing a joint return or a single parent, or $2,500 per year per parent if married and filing separately.
+- There is no change to the dependent care FSA limit for 2024, which is $5,000 per year, if married and filing a joint return or a single parent; or $2,500 per year per parent if married and filing separately.

-- We’re working to update open enrollment materials to reflect these increases.
+- We are working to update open enrollment materials to reflect these increases.

-Employees will value the additional cost savings they can gain from these increases.
-Since they don't pay taxes on health care FSA funds, they'll save on every dollar added to their account — in some cases giving employees a 30% discount.* And, if you offer commuter benefits, your employees are now able to save even more with the increased monthly expense amount for work-related commuting costs.
+Employees will value the additional cost-savings they can gain from these increases.
+Since they don't pay taxes on FSA funds, they'll save on every dollar added to their account.
+And, if you offer commuter benefits, your employees are now able to save more with the increased monthly expense amount for work-related commuting costs.
 We’re working to bring clarity and confidence to expenses so your employees can better plan for and take control of their healthcare finances.

 *IRS.gov is governed under separate privacy and website policies, which are available for review on their site.